-In January 2021, the Company formed Gladstone Sponsor, LLC, a Delaware limited partnership ("Sponsor") and its subsidiary, Gladstone Acquisition.
-Gladstone Acquisition is a newly organized blank check company, referred to as a "Special Purpose Acquisition Company," or "SPAC," that was formed for the purpose of acquiring, merging with, engaging in capital stock exchange with, purchasing all or substantially all of the assets of, engaging in contractual arrangements, or engaging in any other similar business combination with a single operating entity, or one or more related or unrelated operating entities operating in any sector ("Initial Business Combination").
-While Gladstone Acquisition may pursue an Initial Business Combination target in any business or industry, it intends to focus its search on the farming and agricultural sectors, including farming related operations statement on Form S-1 with the United States Securities and Exchange Commission (the "SEC") on February 9, 2021 to register an initial public offering of its securities.
-Following subsequent amendments, the S-1 declared the offering effective on August 4, 2021.
+In January 2021, the Company formed Gladstone Sponsor and its subsidiary, Gladstone Acquisition.
+Gladstone Acquisition is a newly organized blank check company, referred to as a SPAC, that was formed for the purpose of completing an Initial Business Combination.
+While Gladstone Acquisition may pursue an Initial Business Combination target in any business or industry, it intends to focus its search on the farming and agricultural sectors, including farming related operations and businesses that support the farming industry, where our management team has extensive experience.
+Gladstone Acquisition filed a registration statement on Form S-1 with the United States Securities and Exchange Commission (the "SEC") on February 9, 2021 to register an initial public offering of its securities.
+Following subsequent amendments, the S-1 was declared effective on August 4, 2021.
 On August 9, 2021, Gladstone Acquisition consummated its initial public offering (the "SPAC IPO") of 10,000,000 units (the "Units").
-Each Unit consists of one share of Class A Common Stock, \$0.0001 par value per share (the "Common Stock"), and one-half of one redeemable warrant (the "Public Warrants"), each whole Public Warrant entitling the holder thereof to purchase one share of Common Stock \$100,000,000.
+Each Unit consists of one share of Class A Common Stock, \$0.0001 par value per share of Gladstone Acquisition (the "SPAC Common Stock"), and one-half of one redeemable warrant (the "Public Warrants"), each whole Public Warrant entitling the holder thereof to purchase one share of SPAC Common Stock at an exercise price of \$11.50 per share, subject to adjustment.
+The Units were sold at an offering price of \$10.00 per Unit, generating gross proceeds of \$100,000,000.

-Simultaneous with the consummation of the SPAC IPO and the issuance and sale of the Units, (i) Gladstone Acquisition consummated the private placement of 4,200,000 private placement warrants (the "Private Placement Warrants") to Sponsor, each exercisable to purchase one share of Common Stock at \$11.50 per share, subject to adjustment, at a price of \$1.00 per Private Placement Warrant, generating total proceeds of \$4,200,000 and (ii) the Company consummated the private placement to EF Hutton, division of Benchmark Investments, LLC (the "Representative"), of 200,000 shares of Common Stock (the "Representative Shares") for nominal consideration.
+Simultaneous with the consummation of the SPAC IPO and the issuance and sale of the Units, (i) Gladstone Acquisition consummated the private placement of 4,200,000 private placement warrants (the "Private Placement Warrants") to Sponsor, each exercisable to purchase one share of SPAC Common Stock at \$11.50 per share, subject to adjustment, at a price of \$1.00 per Private Placement Warrant, generating total proceeds of \$4,200,000 and (ii) Gladstone Acquisition consummated the private placement to EF Hutton, division of Benchmark Investments, LLC (the "Representative"), of 200,000 shares of SPAC Common Stock (the "Representative Shares") for nominal consideration.

-Of the proceeds the Company received from the SPAC IPO, the sale of the Private Placement Warrants and the sale of the Representative Shares, \$102.0 million, or \$10.20 per Unit issued in the SPAC IPO, was deposited into a trust account with Continental Stock Transfer & Trust Company acting as trustee (the "Trust Account").
+Of the proceeds Gladstone Acquisition received from the SPAC IPO, the sale of the Private Placement Warrants and the sale of the Representative Shares, \$102.0 million, or \$10.20 per Unit issued in the SPAC IPO, was deposited into a trust account with Continental Stock Transfer & Trust Company acting as trustee (the "Trust Account").

-Subsequently, on August 10, 2021, the Underwriter exercised the over-allotment option in part, and the closing of the issuance and sale of the additional Units (the "Over-Allotment Units"), additional Private Placement Warrants (the "Over-Allotment Private Placement Warrants") and additional Representative Shares (the "Over-Allotment Representative Shares") occurred on August 18, 2021.
-The total aggregate issuance by the Company of 492,480 Over-Allotment Units, 98,496 Over-Allotment Private Placement Warrants at a purchase price of \$1.00 per Private Placement Warrant and 9,850 Over-Allotment Representative Shares for nominal consideration resulted in total gross proceeds of \$5,023,296 (the "Over-Allotment Proceeds").
+Subsequently, on August 10, 2021, the Representative exercised the over-allotment option in part, and the closing of the issuance and sale of the additional Units (the "Over-Allotment Units"), additional Private Placement Warrants (the "Over-Allotment Private Placement Warrants") and additional Representative Shares (the "Over-Allotment Representative Shares") occurred on August 18, 2021.
+The total aggregate issuance by Gladstone Acquisition of 492,480 Over-Allotment Units, 98,496 Over-Allotment Private Placement Warrants at a purchase price of \$1.00 per Private Placement Warrant and 9,850 Over-Allotment Representative Shares for nominal consideration resulted in total gross proceeds of \$5,023,296 (the "Over-Allotment Proceeds").

-The Over-Allotment Proceeds were deposited to the Trust Account and added to the net proceeds from the SPAC IPO and certain of the proceeds from the sale of the Private Placement Warrants and Representative Shares at the SPAC IPO; upon closing of the over-allotment in part, there was an aggregate of approximately \$107,023,296, or \$10.20 per issued and outstanding Unit, in the Trust Account.
+The Over-Allotment Proceeds were deposited to the Trust Account and added to the net proceeds from the SPAC IPO and certain of the proceeds from the sale of the Private Placement Warrants and Representative Shares at the SPAC IPO; upon closing of the over-allotment in part, there was an aggregate of approximately \$107.023,296, or \$10.20 per issued and outstanding Unit, in the Trust Account.